fastdatascience/faststylometry/README.md

 We will test the Burrows' Delta code on two "unknown" texts: Sense and Sensibility by Jane Austen, and Villette by Charlotte Bronte.
 Both authors are in our training corpus.

-You can get the training corpus by cloning https://github.com/fastdatascience/faststylometry, the data is in faststylometry/data.
+You can get the training corpus by cloning https://github.com/fastdatascience/faststylometry, the data is in `data`.
 Or you can call `download_examples()` from Python after importing Fast Stylometry:

 ```
 from faststylometry import download_examples